 — Work on a N.C.
 Department of Transportation

 project to replace a railroad crossing on Morrisville Parkway will require the closure of a section of the Parkway from Monday, July 28 through Sunday, August 3.
-The closure will be in place between Crabtree Crossing Parkway and Bristol Creek Drive, a 2/10ths of a mile stretch that includes the railroad crossing.
+The closure will be in place between Crabtree Crossing Parkway and Bristol Creek Drive, a 0.2-mile stretch that includes the railroad crossing.
 The crossing will be replaced with a bridge to carry rail traffic over the road at that location.

 The closure is needed so an on-site detour can be built on the north side of Morrisville Parkway for use when the bridge construction is underway, and to allow for a waterline installation.